 Lions tight end Joseph Fauria, the rookie known for scoring touchdowns nearly every time he touches the ball and dancing afterward, made a great 14-yard touchdown catch with 2:21 left.
 It was Fauria's seventh touchdown this season on his 12th catch.
 Johnson couldn't hold onto the two-point conversion, but Detroit led 16-15.
 That missed opportunity would hurt later.

-The Ravens ran a draw play on third-and-10, and then after leaving the offense out on the field for fourth down, Harbaugh called a timeout and sent out Tucker for the winning kick.
+The Ravens ran a draw play on third down and 10, and then after leaving the offense out on the field for fourth down, Harbaugh called a time-out and sent out Tucker.
+Tucker nailed the enormous kick.

-Elam, who made some headlines by calling Johnson "old", then picked off a signature sloppy Stafford pass to seal the win.
+Elam, who made some headlines by calling Johnson "old" this week, then picked off a signature sloppy Stafford pass to seal the win.

-The Lions are now 7-7 and fell to third place in the NFC North behind the Packers and Bears.
+The Lions are now 7-7 and are now in third place in the NFC North behind the Packers and Bears.
 They couldn't handle being in a huge spot on "Monday Night Football" with a division title potentially on the line.